lawrencerowland/lawrencerowland.github.io/_posts/2020-05-08-Applying appropriate machine-learning approach.md

 # Applying appropriate machine-learning approach.

+Once a project-managmet use case has been selected [see here](https://lawrencerowland.github.io/2020/05/05/Applying-Machine-Learning-at-different-levels.html), then the following steps can be applied to apply the approach to the projects.

+1. TOC
+{:toc}

 ## Selection of machine-learning method
 Use cases will be better suited to one type of ML method or another.